Adelphi Building, AB148

 In collaboration with professional artists, Prof Walsh has engaged new audiences with his research through creative, audio-visual installation pieces, (Sunbeam, 2011; The Sun at Night, 2013).
 Through the ‘Water Rocket Challenge’, he engaged a global audience of thousands with the NASA HI-C space mission and successfully achieved a world record for the most water rockets launched in 24 hours (2012).

-On 21 August 2017 there will be a total eclipse of the Sun across the United States of America.
-Robert is part of a four-hour live online telecast of the eclipse from Carbondale, Illinois via NASA EDGE.
-He will take part in interviews as a science expert and will answer live panel questions throughout the duration of the eclipse.
-Watch the live stream.
+On 21 August 2017 there was a total eclipse of the Sun across the United States of America.
+Robert was part of a four-hour live online telecast of the eclipse from Carbondale, Illinois via NASA EDGE.
+He took take part in interviews as a science expert and answered live panel questions throughout the duration of the eclipse. .

 Robert also published an article on The Conversation about the total solar eclipse, entitled ‘What we can learn from the 2017 solar eclipse’